containerbase/base/README.md

 ### Url replacement

 You can replace the default urls used to download the tools.
-This is currently only supported by the `docker` tool installer.
+This is currently only supported by these tool installers:

+- `docker`
+- `dart`

-Checkout #1067 for additional support.
+Checkout [#1067](https://github.com/containerbase/base/issues/1067) for additional support.

 ```Dockerfile
 FROM containerbase/base